ajv-validator/ajv/README.md

   - `"fail"` (default) - if other validation keywords are used together with `$ref` the exception will be thrown when the schema is compiled.
   - `"ignore"` - when `$ref` is used other keywords are ignored (as per [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03#section-3) standard).
 A warning will be logged during the schema compilation.
   - `true` - validate all keywords in the schemas with `$ref` (the default behaviour in versions before 5.0.0).
-- _loadSchema_: asynchronous function that will be used to load remote schemas when the method `compileAsync` is used and some reference is missing (option `missingRefs` should NOT be 'fail' or 'ignore').
-This function should accept 2 parameters: remote schema uri and node-style callback.
-See example in [Asynchronous compilation](#asynchronous-compilation).
+- _loadSchema_: asynchronous function that will be used to load remote schemas when `compileAsync` [method](#api-compileAsync) is used and some reference is missing (option `missingRefs` should NOT be 'fail' or 'ignore').
+This function should accept remote schema uri as a parameter and return a Promise that resolves to a schema.
+See example in [Asynchronous compilation](#asynchronous-schema-compilation).

 ##### Options to modify validated data